 Reid School

-Students select elective classes and participate in various sports, clubs, special programs, and many extra-curricular activities throughout the year; which are all part of students’ daily life.
+Students participate in various sports, clubs, special programs, and many extra-curricular activities throughout the year.
 Below are pictures and descriptions of some of these opportunities.
-You may also view a printable PDF Flyer of Activities for 2016-2017.
+You may also view a printable PDF Flyer of Activities.

 All students are in the Festival events in March.
 Middle School students not in the play rehearsals participate in science and special music classes.

-State and National Mathematics Contests and Mathcounts (state-wide competition events) keep math students and Mrs. Barlow busy!
+State and National Mathematics Contests and Mathcounts (state-wide competition events) keep math students busy!

 Chess instruction twice-a-week and annual competitions for all grade levels.
 Mondays and Wednesdays, 7:30 a.m.
 Sponsored by Mr. Gardner Reid.